IyalooShivute-IS/networkwalks-B082-week2-Phase1-2/README.md

-# networkwalks-B082-week2-Phase1-2
+# Networkwalks-B082-week2-Phase1-2
 Footprinting and Network Scanning Phase 1 and 2

 # Introduction

-covers reconnaissance and footprinting of the networkwalks.com domain using multiple Kali Linux tools (W2-PM1) as well as scanning my own local network with Zenmap (W2-PM5).
+Week 2 exercises covers **reconnaissance and footprinting** of the networkwalks.com domain using multiple Kali Linux tools (W2-PM1) as well as **scanning** my own local network with Zenmap (W2-PM5).
 The first module covers the footprinting phase while the fifth module covers the scanning phase, so taken together they show how an attacker moves from gathering public information to mapping live hosts on a network.

-# Week 2 – Footprinting and Network Scanning

-This folder contains my Week 2 practical work from the Networkwalks Cybersecurity & Ethical Hacking internship program.

 ## Modules Completed

-### W2-PM1 – Footprinting with Multiple Kali Tools
+### W2-PM1 – Reconnaissance/Footprinting with Multiple Kali Linux Tools

-In this module, I performed footprinting and reconnaissance on the authorized target using:
+During this exercise i conducted reconnaissance against the networkwalks.com domain using the following Kali Linux tools.

 - WHOIS
 - WhatWeb